raffitz/dotfiles/README.md

 My ghetto dotfiles repo

 ## Target Platform
-The target platform is an Arch Linux desktop PC with the base and base-devel package groups installed.
+The target platform is an Arch Linux OS running on a Raspberry Pi.

 ## Instalation